Hi, I am Tamsin Grainger!

-I have continued to further my studies, concentrating on Shiatsu during pregnancy and with babies and children (working with Suzanne Yates and Peter Walker), Shiatsu as part of cancer care (working with Thea Bailey among others), and working with those who are HIV positive and their carers.
+I have continued to further my studies, concentrating on Shiatsu during pregnancy and with babies and children (initially working with Suzanne Yates and Peter Walker), Shiatsu as part of cancer care (originally working with Thea Bailey among others), and working with those who are HIV positive and their carers.
 I have a lot of experience with those who have depression, and I am dealing daily with clients who suffer back, neck and shoulder pain.

 I have practised Shiatsu in various settings, notably Scottish Widows (two-and-a-half years), The Scottish Office, and Body Positive.

 Past teaching experience includes weekly adult beginners classes and weekend courses for The City of Edinburgh Council, independently-run, one-day starter workshops, five-week courses of Baby Shiatsu for parents of new-born babies, and a series of Baby Massage/Shiatsu training seminars for Health Visitors for Fife Health Board throughout the Kingdom.
-I have also pioneered parent-child Shiatsu workshops in which adults and older children are taught effective techniques for giving Shiatsu to each other.
-This has received some media attention.
+I have also pioneered parent-child Shiatsu workshops in which adults and older children are taught effective techniques for giving Shiatsu to each other which received some media attention.

-I have been a member of The Shiatsu Society (UK) for all of my professional career, gaining MRSS in 1985, and have served both as a board member and Chair.
+I have been a member of The Shiatsu Society (UK) for all of my professional career, gaining MRSS in 1995, and have served both as a board member and Chair.
 I have participated in a major European research project, and am informed and up-to-date with current developments and themes in Shiatsu and other general complementary therapy fields.
 In addition, I am a member of the Shiatsu Profession Specific Board for the Complementary and Natural healthcare Council.